mrtoss/G2_TLS_Inspired_Custom_Secure_network_communication_System/README.md

 ## How to Use

-1) Download project off of GitHub
+1) Download zipped project off of GitHub
+2) Unzip the project

+For RSA project:

+3) Open the Vivado project located at src/rsa_server_client/warmup/warmup.xpr
+4) To run the RSA server, open SDK and run the software project echo_enc1
+5) To run the RSA client, open SDK and run the software project client1

+For AES project:

+3) Open the Vivado project located at src/AES_server/warmup/warmup.xpr
-2) Open project
+4) Open SDK and run the software project echo_enc1

 ## Repository Structure